pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 #### STEP 6

 On Arduino IDE; menu Tools; Board:; Boards Manager, Install MiniCore (An Arduino core for the ATmega328, ATmega168, ATmega88, ATmega48 and ATmega8, all running a custom version of Optiboot for increased functionality).
-See this video to know more: (Install MiniCore Arduino IDE Additional Boards for ATmega328, ATmega168, ATmega88, ATmega48 ATmega8)[https://youtu.be/YLTuRN1GjCU].
+See this video to know more: [Install MiniCore Arduino IDE Additional Boards for ATmega328, ATmega168, ATmega88, ATmega48 ATmega8](https://youtu.be/YLTuRN1GjCU).

 #### STEP 7